Importing service catalog items

 The configuration process includes the following stages:

-Perform the following tasks to configure an imported service:
+Perform the following steps to configure an imported service:

 To import categories from external systems

 You can import one or more categories from an external system.
 When you import categories and their subcategories, BMC Digital Workplace Catalog shall retain the category and subcategory structure.
 You could also choose to import a single subcategory as a main level category.
-For information about this process, see Adding and updating service categories.
+For information about this process, see Service categories.

 To import services exported from another BMC Digital Workplace Catalog system